lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 As groups are collections as well, GAP applies the method `AvgOrder` to groups, using `AvgOrdOfCollection`, as seen above.

-We would like to install `AvgOrdOfGroup` as a method for groups as well"
+We would like to install `AvgOrdOfGroup` as a method for groups as well:

 ~~~
 InstallMethod( AverageOrder, "for a group", [IsGroup], AvgOrdOfGroup);